-As I approach the second anniversary of the death of my beloved Splatter, I am once again consumed by grief.
+As I approach the fourth anniversary of the death of my beloved Splatter, I am once again consumed by grief.
 This a poem I wrote on Chebeague Island in 2013.
 All three of the dogs I write about have now passed.
 The last, my “Little Guy” died at 12:57 pm on June 21, 2017.
 Jasper, Spudley, and Splatter gave me so much.
 I will never forget them.

 I wrote this last night after I tucked my “kids” into bed.

 On Aging Dogs